-The SPRC holds periodic trainings for researchers in Mathematical Modeling.
+The CFAR holds periodic trainings for researchers in Mathematical Modeling.

 HIV researchers have long appreciated the need to understand the social and behavioral determinants of HIV-related risk behavior, but the cumulative impact of individual behaviors on population-level HIV outcomes can be subtle and counterintuitive.
 Mathematical models are a way to examine the potential effects of the proximate biological and behavioral determinants of HIV transmission dynamics, alone and in combination.